JuliaLinearAlgebra/SkewLinearAlgebra.jl/README.md

 WARNING: Package still in development!

-This package proposes specialized functions for dense real skew-symmetric matrices i.e $A=-A^T$.
+This package provides specialized functions for dense real skew-symmetric matrices i.e $A=-A^T$.
-It provides the structure [`SkewHermitian`](@ref) and the classical linear operations on such matrices.
+It provides the type [`SkewHermitian`](@ref) and the classical linear operations on such matrices.
 The package fits in the framework given by the LinearAlgebra package.

 In particular, the package provides de following functions for $A::$ [`SkewHermitian`](@ref) :